istopwg/ippeveselfcert/BUILD.md

     ./configure --help

-If any of the dependent libraries are not installed in a system default location (typically `/usr/include` and `/usr/lib`) you'll need to set the CFLAGS, CPPFLAGS, CXXFLAGS, DSOFLAGS, and LDFLAGS environment variables prior to running
+If any of the dependent libraries are not installed in a system default location (typically `/usr/include` and `/usr/lib`) you'll need to set the CPPFLAGS and LDFLAGS environment variables prior to running configure:
-configure:

-    CFLAGS="-I/some/directory" \
     CPPFLAGS="-I/some/directory" \
-    CXXFLAGS="-I/some/directory" \
-    DSOFLAGS="-L/some/directory" \
     LDFLAGS="-L/some/directory" \
     ./configure ...